 NZFN organises bulk purchase and delivery to food hubs around the country - many of whom are our members.
 They might be able to connect with you directly and get your food donations to where it's needed.

 Become a food rescue hero today!
-It's better for your business, better for the planet, and better for all our communities.
+Better for your business, better for the planet, and better for all our communities.